 Note: A covered individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® benefits.
-Only degree seeking students enrolled in the DBH program are approved for GI Bill® benefits.

 Importance of Meeting Financial Obligations

 Cummings Graduate Institute considers all financial obligations payable immediately, unless otherwise stated.
 A student may not be issued official transcripts, letters of recommendation, certificates of completion or have the ability to register for future certificates until all finances are paid in full.
 Upon completion of the certificate, any outstanding financial balance is due and payable immediately